 With a bit of planning and effort, you can find plenty to do on Thanksgiving day.
 The best approach is to widen your circle.
-Do you have a neighbor, coworker or friend who you can spend the holidays with?
+Do you have a neighbor, coworker or friend with whom you can spend the holidays?
 What about the members from your AA group?
-Ask others about their plans and many will be happy to extend the invite!
+Ask others about their plans, and many will be happy to extend the invite!

 3. Being Around Alcohol

-One of the biggest Thanksgiving challenges for people in recovery is having to be around alcohol.
-Blackout Wednesday and Thanksgiving are big drinking holiday days, so it’s very possible that alcohol will be at your Thanksgiving feast.
+One of the biggest Thanksgiving challenges for people in recovery is alcohol.
+Blackout Wednesday and Thanksgiving are big drinking holiday days, so it’s possible alcohol will be at your Thanksgiving feast.

 For example, you might feel pressure to drink from family members who don’t understand the process.
 Or, you might feel tempted to drink due to holiday-related stress.
 Either way, having alcohol within reach makes it that much harder.

 Managing your sobriety is like a full-time job, so be prepared to put in extra work this holiday season.
-Some of the ways you can maintain your sobriety at Thanksgiving are:
+Some ways to maintain your sobriety at Thanksgiving are:

 - Choose wisely.
 Don’t feel pressured to attend a Thanksgiving dinner at the expense of your recovery.
 You’ve put in the hard work and need to put your sobriety first.
 If you have to, spend time with a smaller group that won’t be drinking.